crocdu/Forecasting_Project_1/README.md

-# Training a Machine Learning Model to Forecast USD Purchases
+# Jing - Training a Machine Learning Model to Forecast USD Purchases

 ## Overview
 This project forecasts the company’s future USD purchasing needs using commodity price data.